woheller69/whoBIRD/README.md

 Introducing whoBIRD, the ultimate birding companion that can recognize birds by their sounds, anywhere in the world!
 Powered by the cutting-edge BirdNET project, whoBIRD boasts an extensive database of over 6,000 bird species worldwide.
-Using advanced machine learning algorithms, the app can accurately identify birds based on their unique vocalizations.
+Using advanced machine learning algorithms, this Android app can accurately identify birds based on their unique vocalizations.

-What's more, whoBIRD performs its magic entirely on your device, without requiring an internet connection.
+What's more, whoBIRD performs its magic in real time entirely on your device, without requiring an internet connection.
 This means you can use it anytime, anywhere – whether you're deep in the forest or at the edge of a remote lake.

 <a href="https://f-droid.org/packages/org.woheller69.whobird/" target="_blank">